Faya Dayi: Synopsis

 The film explores the religious rituals of khat chewing in Harar.

 Release

-The film had its world premiere at the Sundance Film Festival on January 30, 2021.
-In April 2021, Janus Films and Mubi acquired U.S. and international distribution rights to the film, respectively.
-It was released on September 3, 2021.
+The film had its world premiere at the Sundance Film Festival documentary competition on January 30, 2021.

+In April 2021, Janus Films acquired U.S. distribution rights to the film, with Mubi acquiring distribution rights in the U.K., Ireland, Latin America, Italy, France, Germany, Turkey and India.
+It was released in the USA on September 3, 2021.

 Reception

 Faya Dayi received positive reviews from film critics.
 It holds a 91% approval rating on review aggregator website Rotten Tomatoes, based on 11 reviews, with a weighted average of 8.10/10.